Mario Gabelli: Boston College

 In September 2010, Boston College announced Gabelli's $3 million gift that was used to endow a professorship in finance in the college's Carroll School of Management.
 An undergraduate dormitory is also named after Gabelli because of a past donation to the school.
-Previously, Gabelli, who serves on the college's board of trustees, gave $10 million to create the Gabelli Distinguished Presidential Scholars Fund which provides fifteen students with full tuition every year.

-In 2012, Alan Marcus, was named as the first recipient of the Endowed Professorship.
-In 2014, Boston College's Presidential Scholars Program was renamed the Gabelli Presidential Scholars Program as a result of a major gift from the Gabelli Family Foundation.
-In December 2015, The Gabelli Foundation made a contribution to Boston College to further the Foundation's commitment to the Jesuit philosophy of enhancing the intellectual, spiritual and physical aspects of the whole person.
+Gabelli, who serves on the college's board of trustees, previously gave $10 million to create the Gabelli Distinguished Presidential Scholars Fund, which provides fifteen students with full tuition every year.
+In 2012, Alan Marcus was named as the first recipient of the Endowed Professorship.
+In 2014, Boston College's Presidential Scholars Program was renamed the Gabelli Presidential Scholars Program, as a result of a major gift from the Gabelli Family Foundation.
+In December 2015, the foundation made a contribution to Boston College to further the Foundation's commitment to the Jesuit philosophy of enhancing the intellectual, spiritual and physical aspects of the whole person.

 Roger Williams University - Mario J. Gabelli School of Business

 The Roger Williams University Mario J. Gabelli School of Business was established in 1995, three years after the university conferred an honorary doctor of business degree on Gabelli.
-In subsequent years, Gabelli has continued to support the school through additional financial pledges.
+Gabelli has continued to support the school through additional financial pledges.